 Automatic Alternative Text uses Microsoft’s Cognitive Services Computer Vision API to generate image alt text for pictures uploaded when the plugin is active.

-Setting up the plugin is easy but requires an API key which you can acquire from Microsoft for free (with the “price subject to change” caveat).
+Setting up the plugin is easy but requires an API key which you can acquire from Microsoft for free at the time of writing this article (with the “price subject to change” caveat).
 There’s a detailed installation guide on the plugin’s page.